GEOS-ESM/cla/README.md

+# Contributing to GEOS-ESM Projects

+## Code of Conduct

+This project it is governed by the [GEOS-ESM Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

-# GEOS-ESM Contributing License Agreement
+## Contributor License Agreement

 In order to clarify the intellectual property license granted with Contributions from any person or entity, The United States of America as represented by the